Finding the right book writing software can make a big difference in your writing process.

 Editing and proofreading software can fix typos, check grammar, and improve your readability.
 Premium editing software even checks for clichés and passive voice.

-Here are the 4 best book editing softwares that any book writer would benefit from:
+Here are the 4 best book editing software that any book writer would benefit from:

-- ProWritingAid ($40/year or $140/lifetime) checks not only your spelling and grammar, but checks for readability, filler words, and clichés.
+- ProWritingAid (20% discount offered for both yearly and lifetime) checks not only your spelling and grammar, but checks for readability, filler words, and clichés.
 It works with Scrivener, Google Docs, and MS Word.
 Check out my full review of ProWritingAid.

-- Grammarly ($0 for the free version, $139.95/year for the premium version) is a neat editing tool that finds spelling, punctuation, and grammar mistakes (as well as handy explanations) that works as a browser extension or an app to download onto your computer.
+- Grammarly ($0 for the free version, $30/monthly for the pro version) is a neat editing tool that finds spelling, punctuation, and grammar mistakes (as well as handy explanations) that works as a browser extension or an app to download onto your computer.
 Even the free version is a great tool for any writer.
 Check out my full review of Grammarly.

 - Hemingway Editor is a FREE website and desktop app that highlights and color codes passive voice, adverbs, complex words, and difficult-to-read sentences.
-However, it does not give you suggestions on how to improve your writing.
+It highlights issues like passive voice or hard-to-read sentences, but it doesn’t explain why they’re problems or suggest fixes..
 Check out my full review of Hemingway.

 Plus, if you're looking for a plagiarism checker, here is a free one you can use.
 Grammarly includes one as well with their paid version, while ProWritingAid using a token system.